 For each question, data has been presented in a combination of tables and charts at the overall level and by age breakdown.
-Other variables presenting a significant difference will also be identified in the commentary.
+Other variables presenting a significant difference will also be identified in the commentary, with full tables provided as an appendix in excel format.
 For key variables, significant differences will be identified using red text to indicate that a result is significantly lower among that group and green text to indicate it is significantly higher.
 Due to rounding, responses may not always add up to 100%, and Nets (e.g. 'strongly agree' + 'agree') may not appear to be an exact addition of the two responses included.